afran99/test1/README.md

-# test1
+# practice part 1
-try to understand how this work
+try to practice some activities like creating log in and sign up